klamping/vrt-email-course/manuscript/day-2.md

-# Write Your First Regression Test Today
+# Today you're going to write your first regression test

 Day 2 is here; we hope you're ready to dig in.
 Let's start with some installs!